Finding Negative Keywords

 We can then continue our analysis, looking for other terms with a high number of impressions or clicks, low or no conversions or any other “queries” you can make to your data.

-Click on the column names to sort your data and use the filter options to narrow your view to help your analysis.
+Click on the column names to sort your data (press the keys CTRL+SHIFT+ALT from your keyboard to select up to 3 colunms) and use the filter options to narrow your view to help your analysis.